panacloud-modern-global-apps/internet-computer-motoko/README.md

-# Learn to Build Internet Computer Apps using Motoko in Baby Steps
+# Learn to Build Internet Computer dApps and dAPIs using Motoko in Baby Steps

 Before starting to learn development Must read the [Goldman Sachs report](https://www.goldmansachs.com/what-we-do/consumer-and-wealth-management/private-wealth-management/intellectual-capital-f/beauty-is-not-in-the-eye-of-the-beholder-report.pdf) on Crypto and Blockchain technology and its future.